zayyadosuolale/NBA-Breakout-Prediction/README.md

 To focus the analysis on realistic breakout candidates, only rotational players meeting the following eligibility criteria were included:

 Criterion	Requirement
-Age	24 years or younger
+-Age	24 years or younger
-Games Played	≥ 20 games
+-Games Played	≥ 20 games
-Minutes Played	≥ 12 minutes per game
+-Minutes Played	≥ 12 minutes per game

 The final dataset contained player-season observations with both traditional and advanced performance metrics, including: